schlueternetz/christian/the-rockies/hiking-recommendations.markdown

 > **⚠ WARNING:**
 > Bob Spirko is very experienced and has done a lot of hikes and scrambles.
 If you are new to the Rockies, avoid anything he found difficult or risky.

+In the following sections, you will find my hiking recommendations.
 - [Easy Hikes](#easy-hikes)
 - [Moderate Hikes](#moderate-hikes)
 - [Difficult Hikes](#difficult-hikes)